rempsyc/lavaanExtra/paper/paper.Rmd

 # Statement of need

 {lavaan} [@lavaanPackage] is a very popular R package for structural equation modeling (SEM).
-The package requires familiarizing oneself with a specific syntax to define latent variables, regressions, covariances, indirect effects, and so on, but this syntax is neither very intuitive for beginners nor very modular for more advanced users.
-Furthermore, it is relatively difficult to extract relevant statistical outputs in the form of tables and figures that are suitable for scientific publication.
+The package relies on specific operators to define latent variables, regressions, covariances, indirect effects, and so on.
+However, some individuals (e.g,. beginners to R and {lavaan}) may prefer not having to specify the operators themselves, or would like to see some steps automatized, such as defining indirect effects.
+Furthermore, for researchers, it can be relatively difficult to extract relevant statistical outputs in the form of tables and figures that are suitable for scientific publication.

 {lavaanExtra} does mainly two things to address these issues.
-First, it offers an alternative, code-efficient modular syntax that allows automatizing certain steps.
+First, it offers an alternative, code-efficient flexible modular syntax that allows automatizing certain steps, such as defining indirect effects in certain scenarios or the desired structure of a SEM model to be plotted (however, note that {lavaan} is also compatible with a modular approach).
 Second, it facilitates the analysis-to-publication workflow by providing publication-ready tables and figures following the style requirements of the American Psychological Association (APA).

 ## Usage